fossas/fossa-cli/docs/references/subcommands/analyze.md

 ### F.A.Q.

-1. Why is `fossa-cli` is skipping my project?
+1. Why is the `fossa-cli` skipping my project?

-`fossa-cli` may sometime report a project of interest was skipped from the analysis.
+`fossa-cli` may sometimes report a project of interest was skipped from the analysis.
 For example,

 ```text
 [ INFO] Scan Summary